shinhugh/cpp-template/README.md

 make clean
 ```

+Update `makefile` as you add/remove files and modify interdependencies amongst
+your files (e.g. `#include`).
+Be sure to consider transitive dependencies as
+well.

 View the contents of `makefile` for other available targets, and refer to the
 [official documentation](https://www.gnu.org/software/make/manual/make.html) if
 you're unfamiliar with `make`.